UA-141369524-4

 If they don’t, cook a little more until the water is absorbed.

-Step two is toast the bread crumbs (like crunchy Panko crumbs) with a little oil drizzle in a sauté pan on the stove.
+Step two is toast the Panko bread crumbs with a little oil drizzle in a sauté pan on the stove.
+Panko gives a nice crunch.
+And this makes it chef-fy dish as I worked around food in catering management for a decade.

 Easy rice balls made in a sauté pan.